Tech Article

 The emerging autonomy revolution and the idea of automating tasks that are labour-intensive, hazardous or otherwise inefficient for humans to perform, is driving deep innovation in many diverse fields and applications.
 The notion of combining lightweight and uncrewed aerial vehicles with satellite navigation, lidar and inertial navigation systems continues to provide excellent tools for survey and inspection that is hard to beat, so what improvements might we see?

 Artificial intelligence (AI) and machine learning (ML) software are technologies that can be used with lidar to great success.
 As lidar resolutions increase, the ability for object identification and classification also goes up.
-AI/ML software is typically “trained” in the lab to recognise objects, creatures or phenomenon by characteristics of shape and size.
-Moreover, complex automated analysis is becoming possible with increased lidar point cloud resolution that enables more complex shapes and smaller sized objects to be recognisable.
+AI/ML software is typically “trained” in the lab to recognize objects, creatures or phenomenon by characteristics of shape and size.
+Moreover, complex automated analysis is becoming possible with increased lidar point cloud resolution that enables more complex shapes and smaller sized objects to be recongizable.

 New and improved remote sensing technologies are rapidly increasing the spectrum of data acquisition.
 For example, hyperspectral imaging of atmospheric and ground-based chemical composition for agricultural use.
 By fusing information from third-party sensors with lidar and navigation data, the resulting survey point clouds can include a gamut of sensor data that makes analysis of multiple phenomena possible.
-It is also becoming more common to gather multiple data types in a single survey rather than multiple surveys using different sensing equipment, which saves time, reduces cost to clients and minimises emissions.
+It is also becoming more common to gather multiple data types in a single survey rather than multiple surveys using different sensing equipment, which saves time, reduces cost to clients and minimizes emissions.